IMSAI 8080 replica

 I am accepting expressions of interest via email.
 If you send email to email@example.com I will add you to the list.

-Once new kits are ready to ship I will contact you to confirm your order.
+Once a kit is available for you within the month, I will contact you to confirm your order.

 News & Updates